hoganhaben/FIA-forest-dynamics/README.md

 *Data*:  Data from the United States Forest Service's Forest Inventory and Analysis program from 2000-2022 were used (see https://www.fia.fs.usda.gov/).
 We recommend the rFIA package for downloading FIA data tables (see `rfia::getFIA`, https://rfia.netlify.app/).

+This respository accompanies Hogan et al: "Aging stand and weak growth enhancement drive biomass duyanmics in US Forests"  (*in prep*)

 This repository includes:

 * analyses which fit non-linear weighted least-squares regressions to: